Nevada Workers’ Compensation Claims: Eligibility, Filing, and Appeals

 In addition to having your medical bills paid for all reasonably and necessary treatment, you are eligible to receive temporary disability payments and a permanent disability award.

 If you are temporarily disabled and unable to work, you will be eligible to receive temporary total disability benefits.
-Temporary total disability payments are two-thirds of your average monthly wages, up to a maximum of $3,570.82 per month (for 2015).
+Temporary total disability payments are two-thirds of your average monthly wages, up to a maximum of $3,697.04 per month (as of July 1, 2016).
 You can continue to receive total temporary disability until your doctor finds that you’ve reached maximum medical improvement (MMI), meaning that your condition has plateaued and is not expected to improve in the next year.

 If you’re able to return to part-time or modified work while you’re recovering, you may eligible for temporary partial disability benefits.
 Temporary partial disability benefits are available for workers to make sure that they receive at least what they would receive under temporary total disability.
 These benefits are available for a maximum of two years.